ExtremeFLOW/neko/README.md

 cd examples/hemi
 mpirun -np 4 /path/to/neko_install/bin/neko hemi.case
 ```
 only uses built-in functions and does not need a compiled user file.
+Whether you will need a user file or not depends on what functionality you want and this is also documented in the documentation.

 ## Publications using Neko
 * Jansson, N., 2021. *Spectral Element Simulations on the NEC SX-Aurora TSUBASA*.
 In proc.
 HPCAsia 2021.